Key Takeaways

 This may include temporarily adjusting the quorum requirements to ensure valid proceedings or postponing votes until eligible members are available.

-Additionally, the board can seek external mediation or legal counsel to guide appropriate steps, preserving governance integrity and compliance with bylaws during the recusal period.
+The board can seek external mediation or legal counsel to guide appropriate steps, preserving governance integrity and compliance with bylaws during the recusal period.